jianliu10/jianliu.github.io/_posts/2019-02-20-DI-enhancements.md

 4. the web app sends email notification to the business client about the new or invalid dimensional records.

-5. business client go to a browser to login to web app
+5. business client go to a browser to log in to web app
 	- the business client fills or corrects the dimensional records. submit and approve the changes.
 The changed dimensional records will be saved to DWS staging tables with FLAG column value set as "changed".
-	- the business client can also query an existing valid dimensioal records, change some fields to new values, submit and approve the change.
+	- the business client can also query an existing valid dimensional records, change some fields to new values, submit and approve the change.
 The changed dimensional records will be saved to DWS staging tables with FLAG column value set as "changed".
 	- the business client cal also add a new dimensional records. submit and approve the new records.
 The changed dimensional records will be saved to DWS staging tables with FLAG column value set as "new".

 6. upon completion of daily new or changed dimensional records, the business client clicks a button to trigger the execution of the PL/SQL stored procedures, which will read the new or changed dimensional data from staging tables, transform them, and load them into the multiple inter-related final dimensional tables in DWS.